lankastersky/architectural-stacks/frontend-js.md

 # Version managers
 - [Nvm](https://github.com/creationix/nvm) - a Bash script
 - [n](https://github.com/tj/n) - Node module, which can be installed by npm

-# Transpilers
-Source-to-source compilers, are tools that read source code written in one programming language, and produce the equivalent code in another language
-- [Babel](https://babeljs.io) - converts new JS code into old ones

 # Build Tools (Bundlers)
 Module Bundling, on a high level, is a process of integrating together a group of modules in a single file so that multiple modules can be sent to the browser in a single bundle (which is good for performance but bad for debugging).